BIGJRA/BIGJRA.github.io/rejuv.md

 *Elixir* in it.
 On the second floor, you can find a *Max Potion.*

 Exit to the 3<sup>rd</sup> Layer.
 On the right is an *Ultra Potion.*
-Down, you’ll find a hidden *Rare Candy.* Head to the left.
+Down, you'll find a hidden *Rare Candy.* Head to the left.
 We can surf here!

 Den of Souls